avinash201199/Portfolio-Collection/README.md

 }
 ```

-4. **Update index.html**: No manual update needed!
-Portfolios are now loaded automatically from `data.json`.

 5. **Quick Submission Option**: Use the "Add Portfolio/Resume" link in the navbar for fast instructions and an issue shortcut.